 - Strengths the immune system and fights cancer

 - Detoxify the liver

 - Improves sleep quality, lessens fatigue, and helps to lose weight

 However, “the more, the better” doesn’t apply to goji berries.
 A serving shouldn’t exceed 20-30 grams a day.
 Over-consumption can result in diarrhea.
 If you have a cold, you should also avoid eating goji berries.

 Black sesame seeds are an excellent source of minerals, such as copper, manganese, magnesium, calcium, phosphorus, iron, and zinc.
 Copper in black sesame seeds can reduce the pain and swelling associated with rheumatoid arthritis; magnesium and calcium are important in regulating blood pressure and preventing migraines.

 Black sesame seeds are also rich in B vitamins, vitamin E, and dietary fiber.
 Deficiency in B vitamins and iron can result in hearing loss and premature graying of hair.
 Vitamin E in sesame seeds has the effect of delaying aging and nourishing the skin.
-The two unique compounds found in sesame seeds — sesamin and sesamolin — have shown to be able to lower cholesterol levels.
+The two unique compounds found in sesame seeds — sesamin and sesamolin — have been shown to be able to lower cholesterol levels.
 Sesamin can also protect the liver from oxidative damage.